Franky1/Tesseract-OCR-5-Docker/README.md

 ## ToDo

+- [ ] Update `README.md` to latest Dockerfile and Usage
 - [x] Add dependabot on Github
-- [ ] Add vulnerability scanning in Github Actions:
+- [x] Add vulnerability scanning in Github Actions with Snyk
-  - [x] Snyk
-  - [x] Anchore Container Scan
-  - [x] Trivy
 - [ ] Add badges to `README.md`
-- [ ] Build Tesseract from release version instead of the main trunk version!
-- [ ] Improve GitHub Action to automatically tag the image according to Tesseract Release version
+- [ ] Add documentation for GitHub Actions Workflow
-- [ ] make Dockerfile more flexible regarding languages and tags
-- [ ] make GitHub Actions more modular and split them up
+- [ ] Add more inline comments in GitHub Actions related files
-- [ ] Add scheduler to check original repo for new releases and trigger Github Action?
 - [ ] Build image for more targets
 - [ ] Building Tesseract with TensorFlow?
 - [ ] Building Tesseract with Training tools?